-3. §3.3.3.20.1 - A typical roadway cross section is not shown on the Final Plan.

-To be resolved with Plan revisions showing the cross section for the 16' wide neck and the 20' wide pavement around the cul-de-sac.

-§3.3.4.1 - The centerline of the proposed roadway has not been staked at 100-foot intervals with stakes indicating the cut and fill at each, as well as the lot frontages at the time of filing
+- 3. §3.3.3.20.1 A typical roadway cross section is not shown on the Final Plan.
+NOT resolved with Plan revisions.
+The cross section for the 16' for the wide neck has not been provided.
+The cross section for the 20' width shows a swale where the shoulder is in cut - this is not reflected in the grading plan. - §3.3.4.1 The centerline of the proposed roadway has not been staked at 100-foot intervals with stakes indicating the cut and fill at each, as well as the lot frontages at the time of filing